Todd Patkin’s Ten Simple Secrets for a Happier Life

 • If you don’t exercise, start.
 You already know exercise keeps you healthy and helps you control your weight.
 But did you know it’s also a natural antidepressant?
 In Finding Happiness, Patkin pays homage to the mood-boosting powers of exercise.
 And you don’t need to run a marathon to reap these benefits (even though Patkin actually did run one—the Boston Marathon—in 2007).

-“You can decide that 2012 is the year you will finally make exercise a part of your life,” he says.
+“You can decide that this is the year you will finally make exercise a part of your life,” he says.
 “Even a twenty minute walk every other day is great for both your body and mind if you do it consistently.
 And the good news is you can do it with your spouse or kids—and spending more time with them is another shortcut to happiness.”

 • Be easier on yourself.
 A lot of New Year’s resolutions are little more than thinly disguised vehicles for beating yourself up. (“I’m too fat—this year I will lose twenty pounds!”
 Sound familiar?)
 There’s nothing wrong with self-improvement, says Patkin, but it needs to come from a place of love.
 Yes, you need to love and forgive yourself for your mistakes and shortcomings…and that’s tough for many Americans.